gkhaburzaniya/pyscript-docs/docs/user-guide/dom.md

 Elements have a `style` attribute to change the element style rules.
-The `style` attribute is a dictionary and, to set a style rule for the element, simply set the correct key on the `.style` attribute.
+The `style` attribute is a dictionary and, to set a style rule for the element, set the correct key on the `.style` attribute.
 For instance, the following code changes the background color (of the element created in the example above):